boxwise/boxtribute/react/README.md

 The settings that these extensions are used are already defined in [`.vscode/settings.json`](../.vscode/settings.json).

+### General linting and formatting rules

+* 4 space tab
+* reject unused expressions and imports
+* trailing semicolon
+* double quotes
+* no deep nesting of loops (no loops in loops in loops)
+* no console.log
+* no debugger statements
+* no vars

 ## Note about yarn and Docker

 We are using docker to spin up our dev environment.
 The react folder is in sync with the react Docker container.
 Therefore, the hot-reloading of the yarn development server should function.